Pre-Expansivity in Cellular Automata: Cellular Automata on , with

 \subsubsection{The rule $\oplus_2$ with triangular neighborhood}

-The last rule is 1 and 3 expansive, now we present a linear rule which is even not 1-expansive.
-Thanks to Proposition~\ref{prop:linear}, it implies in particular that is not $k$-expansive, for every $k\in \N$.
+The last rule is 1- and 3-expansive, now we present a linear rule which is even not 1-expansive.
+Thanks to Proposition~\ref{prop:linear}, it implies in particular that is not $k$-expansive, for any $k\in \N$.
 It correspond to addition modulo 2 as the last one but with a triangle shaped neighborhood: $N=\{(-1,1),(1,1),(0,0),(0,-1)\}$.
+We only need to prove that it is not 1-expansive with expansivity constant equal to $2^{-2}$ thanks to Corollary~\ref{coro:amplif}.

 \stateZ[2]{} \stateO[2]{\draw[fill=red] (#1,#2) rectangle +(1,1);} \stateZO[2]{\draw[fill=blue] (#1,#2) rectangle +(1,1);} \stateOO[2]{\draw[fill=red] (#1,#2) rectangle +(1,1);} \stateZZO[2]{} \stateOZO[2]{\draw[fill=red] (#1,#2) rectangle +(1,1);}